Do unto others.

 But acting to prevent someone from pursuing a dream, and in this case gainful employment, because of their race, creed or sexual orientation has been determined unlawful by our society.

-Thankfully, the St. Louis Rams don’t see Sam as a human being not worth any added inconvenience.
+Thankfully, the St. Louis Rams don't see Sam as a human being unworthy of any added inconvenience.